pytorch/rfcs/RFC0003-sparse-roadmap/DRexample.md

-To better perceive the patterns of different reductions, let's consider the 3-dimensional array with concrete values:
+To perceive the patterns of different reductions better, let's consider the 3-dimensional array with concrete values:

 <img data-latex="